-- I read, write, craft and home educate.
+- I read, write, edit, publish,craft and home educate.
 My debut novel Mrs Sinclair's Suitcase was published in 2014.
 My second novel, A Life Between Us, was published in 2017.
-My third, The Road to California, will be out in 2018.
+My third, The Road to California, was published in 2018, under my Louise Walters Books imprint.
 I live in Northamptonshire.
 My website can be found at louisewaltersbooks.co.uk

 Monday, 1 December 2014

 Is it really December again?
 I'm frantically trying to get everything organised - presents bought, trees chosen, cards made (yes, made - craft project with the kids).
 I enjoy all this fuss though, Christmas is a fun time of year despite the horrible weather and short days.